 - Our four-year graduation rate is 81 percent for the class of 2013.

 - The median student loan debt for those in the class of 2013 who borrowed was $21,000.

-- Our most recent two-year cohort default rate for Federal Stafford Loans (FY 2010) was 0.6 percent, compared to the national average of 9.1 percent.
+- Our most recent cohort default rate for Federal Stafford Loans (FY 2010) was 0.6 percent, compared to the national average of 9.1 percent.

 - One year after graduation, 92 percent of our graduates are either employed or attending graduate school.

 Our investment in you.
 Endowment, alumni and foundation funds offset almost 20 percent ($13,000) of the actual cost for educating each of our enrolled students.

 A realistic budget.
 We base your eligibility for our financial aid on the total cost of attendance, not just direct costs, so that you’ll have a more realistic budget and financial-aid package.
 The Net Price Calculator is designed to give you an early estimate of eligibility for need-based financial aid.

 Honoring outside awards.
 Dickinson College does not reduce its institutional scholarship or grant award to those receiving outside scholarships or grants unless the student's total gift aid exceeds Dickinson's charges for tuition, fees, room and board.

 Programs enhancing access and affordability.
 In addition to providing grants and scholarships, Dickinson is constantly seeking new and innovative ways to assist students and families with the rising costs of higher education.
 Programs and opportunities include our Community College Partnership, Public Service Fellowship (including service as a Global Citizen Year Fellow) and participation in the Yellow Ribbon Program.